 Home Communications Saint Joseph Church News and Events

-Everyone is invited to come and join us in celebrating Fr.
-Ben's service to our parish but we will also acknowledge those parishioners celebrating a birthday, as well as any newly registered parishioners.
+Everyone is invited to come and join us for this family, friendly meal where we will acknowledge those parishioners celebrating a birthday, as well as any newly registered parishioners.
 Mass begins at 6:00PM and then the "potluck" dinner will immediately follow in the Parish Life Center (at approximately 6:45pm).

 Please bring an entree, dessert or side dish to share!